EdLeckert/ha-tmobilehome/README.md

 - Provides detailed access point (wireless) settings.
 - Provides sim card information.
 - Allows changes to access point settings.
-- Allows rebooting of gateway.
+- Allows rebooting of the gateway.
+- Allows manual editing of missing or obscure hostnames in the integration.

 ## Disclaimer
 This is an unofficial integration of T-Mobile Home Internet for Home Assistant.
 The developer and the contributors are not in any way